slavaim/riscv-notes/bbl/sbi-to-linux.md

-The machine level SBI is exported to linux by mapping it at the top of the address space.
+The machine level SBI is exported to the Linux kernel by mapping it at the top of the address space.
 The mapping is performed by BBL in ```supervisor_vm_init``` defined in ```riscv-tools/riscv-pk/bbl/bbl.c```.

 ```